ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 ### Fault proofs

-In Optimistic rollups state transitions are considered pending for a period of time, called the "challenge window" (currently set to 7 days).
-If a proposed state transition goes unchallenged, then it is considered final.
-This allows the system to enforce that only correct proposals are finalized, and the rest are rejected, so long as 1 honest verifier responds before the 7 days are up.
+In Optimistic rollups state changes are considered pending for a period of time, called the "challenge window".
+If a proposed state change goes unchallenged for the duration of the challenge window (currently set to 7 days), then it is considered final.

-When a state transition is challenged it can be invalidated through a "fault proof" ([formerly known as a 'fraud proof'](https://github.com/ethereum-optimism/optimistic-specs/discussions/53)) process.
+When a state change is challenged, it can be invalidated through a "fault proof" ([formerly known as a 'fraud proof'](https://github.com/ethereum-optimism/optimistic-specs/discussions/53)) process.
 This process is currently undergoing major redevelopment and you can read about it in [Protocol specs](../protocol/README.md) section.

 ### Block storage